nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ## Getting Started

-This program was developed using the Java JDK 11 and Intellij IDEA.
+Our team developed this program using Java JDK 11 and Intellij IDEA.
 The following steps will guide you through the setup process to get your development environment up and running.
 1. Install JDK 11.
 2. Install Intellij IDEA.